tanducmai/dictionary-web-scraper/README.md

 Throughout the project, I will use six Python modules, two of which will require the user to download in order to run the program.

-1. time - its sleep() function is used to give a short break (0.5 to 1 second) between each major part of the program.
+1. time - its sleep() function gives a short break (0.5 second) between each major part of the program.
 1. urllib.request – defines functions and classes which help in opening URLs.
     - Its urlretrieve() function is used to retrieve the content of a URL directly into a local location on disk.
-1. bs4 – its BeautifulSoup() function is used to pull data out of HTML files of the website.
+1. bs4 – its BeautifulSoup() function pulls data out of HTML files of the website.
-1. pygame – its mixer() function is used to play the mp3 file (pronunciation file).
+1. pygame – its mixer() function plays the mp3 file (pronunciation file).
     - This is what I use to play the pronunciation file downloaded by using the urlretrieve() function.
-1. requests - allows for the exchange of HTTP requests.
+1. requests - its get() function allows for the exchange of HTTP requests.
 1. functions - this is a user-defined module that contains a set of three functions which I separate from the main program to improve code legibility and code reuse.

 The module that I frequently use is the time module to make a short pause after each section (define, pronounce, etc.), usually from 0.5 to 1 seconds.